SM43/findmyrelative-frontend/README.md

         3. Pipeline Resources - First is git resource where we give git url of repository and second is image resource where the image will be pushed.

-            Here we are using OpenShift Internal Registry but you can also use any external registry like DockerHub, Quay.
+            Here, we are using OpenShift Internal Registry but you can also use any external registry like DockerHub or Quay.

+            To access your external registry from OpenShift, Create a secret with your registry credentials and link the secret to the `pipeline` service account with `mount` access and `default` for `pull` access.

-            Before Installing Resources, Replace your git url of findmyrelative-frontend in `01-findmyrelative-ui-git-resource.yaml`
+            Before installing resources, Replace your git url of findmyrelative-frontend in `01-findmyrelative-ui-git-resource.yaml`

             Now, you can install using below command -